Home > China Great Wall > Construction > Beacon Towers

 How the Beacon Tower Worked

 A message was sent by lighting fires at night and releasing smoke in daytime.
 The number of fires or amount of smoke indicated the size of the enemy force.
 Flags were also used in daytime.
 In addition, cannon fire was also used to send military messages during the Ming Dynasty.
-Apart from sending messages, the beacon towers also served as shelters and stations providing accommodation for passing ambassadors.
+Apart from sending messages, the towers also served as shelters and stations providing accommodation for passing ambassadors.

 Ask a Question about Great Wall Beacon Towers